skylargivens/skylargivens.github.io/_posts/2025-03-14-Optimizing-Computer-Vision-Inference-Pipelines.md

     Python -->|"512-dim<br/>Embeddings"| Postgres[(Postgres/<br>pgvector)]
 ```

-## Speeding Up Data Loading
+## The Base Case

 Data to be inferred on rarely lives alongside the GPU.
-Most commonly, relatively high-latency cloud storage is involved, and we must pay the overhead of transferring data from the storage layer to the GPU.
+In this case, relatively high-latency cloud storage is involved, and we must pay the overhead of transferring data from the storage layer to the GPU.
+First we will benchmark the naive base case, downloading each image individually, resizing it, embedding it, and storing the resulting embedding in Postgres.

+## Speeding Up Data Loading with Batch Downloads

+TODO